semgrep/semgrep-docs/docs/semgrep-cloud-platform/github-pr-comments.md

 **Figure** Permissions for all repositories.

-![Semgrep GitHub app permissions - select repositories](/img/gh-app-permissions-select.png#bordered) **Figure** Permissions for select repos.
+![Semgrep GitHub app permissions - select repositories](/img/gh-app-permissions-select.png#bordered) **Figure** Permissions for select repositories.
 Ensure the repositories you have onboarded to Semgrep Cloud Platform are selected.

 For GitHub Actions users, no further steps need to be undertaken.
 Continue setting up Semgrep Code PR comments by [setting rules to Comment or Block mode](#set-rules-to-comment-or-block-mode).